-Based on the previous information and the survey conclusions, there is no reason to believe that archaeological resources could be present in the area of the proposed action.
+Based on the previous information, study conclusions, and the number of confirmed wrecks recently found in similar water depths, there is reason to believe that archaeological resources could be present in the area of the proposed action.
+Since high-resolution survey data for the Green Canyon Block 511 is not currently available, it is impossible to know definitively if resources are or are not present.
 If an unknown archaeological resource were to exist where bottom-disturbing operations are proposed to occur, and the operator were unaware of its existence prior to disturbing the bottom, the operator's activities might have a significant impact on that resource.
-Such impact would be damage and/or disturbance to the resource from siting and drilling the well and from the associated equipment.
+Such impact would be damage and/or disturbance to the resource from drilling the well and from the associated equipment.
 Impacts from accidental events related to the proposed action such as accidental oil spills and their remediation efforts are not expected because of the water depth at the well sites and the historically low probability of a loss of well control/blowout.
 However, debris resulting from accidental events could lead to impacts similar to those expected from routine impacts such as contact with the well and/or well equipment.